 Whiplash is the most common injury sustained in motor vehicle accidents.
 Whiplash occurs when the neck jerks backward and forward suddenly during an accident and causes damages to the soft tissues in the neck.
 Other accidents can result in spine and joints misalignment, which can cause pain and reduced mobility.
 In this case, you may want to seek chiropractic care.
-However, this can negatively affect the full payment you’ll receive for your personal injury claim.
+However, this can negatively affect the full payment you'll receive for your car accident claim.

 Medical Treatment Compensation